 The second and most severe type of muscle atrophy is

 neurogenic atrophy.
-It occurs when there is an injury to, or disease of
+This occurs when there's an injury to, or disease of

-a nerve such as MS. This type of muscle atrophy tends to occur more suddenly
+a nerve such as with MS. This type of muscle atrophy tends to occur more suddenly

 than disuse atrophy.
 This type of atrophy can't usually be reversed since there

 is actual physical damage to the nerve.
 Neuromuscular Electrical Stimulation

 (NMES) has been used as a form of physical therapy that applies electrical

 muscle stimulation via small electrical impulses to nerves and muscles in an

 effort to cause involuntary muscle contractions.
 The electrical impulses are